PaulCalnan/TrashOrTreasure/README.md

 # Project_1
 # Trash or Treasure

-Very basic CRUD with simple entity relationships.
+Very basic Rails CRUD with simple entity relationships.

 Allows a user to sign up or log in.

 Once logged in, the user can post an image to which other users can comment.